RimpleDabas/RimpleDabas/readme.md

 </div>

 ### About Me :
 I have background in research, data analysis and teaching.
-I have Masters degree in Physics and Technology.I am Data Analytics and Visualization bootcamp graduate from University of Toronto
 - :seedling: I enjoy coding,Working with BI tools, reading and learning new things.

 - 👩‍💻currently exploring machine learning

 - :zap: In my free time, I love making stuff with crochet